outmoded/university/README.md

   See documentation for more about [server.app](https://hapijs.com/api#server.app)
 * Access the `request.server` property in the `./lib/version.js` handler to return the `server.app.version` and server.app.message values.
-* Note: The `server.app` property is useful to set a DB connection in. `server.app` properties are available wherever the `request.server` is exposed.
+* Note: The `server.app` property is useful to set a DB connections in. `server.app` properties are available wherever the `request.server` is exposed.

 [Compare Assignment4 Solution to Assignment3](https://github.com/hapijs/university/compare/v1.0.3...v1.0.4)<br/>